greggelong/rpslsCA/README.md

-# Rock Paper Scissors Cellular Automata
+# Rock Paper Scissors Lizard Spock Cellular Automata

 I have seen the concept implemented but I did not find any rule sets for it.